dwaithe/ijpython_roi/README.md

-# ImageJ to python Region-of-Interest (ROI) exchange function.
+# ImageJ to Python Region-of-Interest (ROI) exchange module.

-Python implementation of the ImageJ ROI api: https://imagej.nih.gov/ij/developer/source/ij/io/RoiDecoder.java.html
+Python implementation of the ImageJ ROI api: https://imagej.nih.gov/ij/developer/source/ij/io/RoiDecoder.java.html The underlying code is similar but not the same.
+Doing things in Python is different to how you would do it in Java.

 This works with the Christoph Gohlke tifffile module: https://www.lfd.uci.edu/~gohlke/code/tifffile.py.html